brianblakely/slapstick-english-translation/docs/technical-notes.md

 ## Interpreter hooks

-The dialogue `CF` handler at `0x049FF9` is converted into a tail redirect so execution does not return into reclaimed source-string bytes.
+The dialogue `CF` handler at `0x049FF9` retains its recursive behavior but is relocated to `0x180020` behind a long-call trampoline.
 The recursive dialogue `TBL` handler at `0x04A0F7` preserves and restores the data bank around nested strings, allowing redirected table entries to execute safely.

-Console command-table slot `0C` at `0x04ACEA` points through a small trampoline at `0x04A008` to the redirect routine at `0x180000`.
+Console command-table slot `0C` at `0x04ACEA` points through a small trampoline at `0x049FFE` to the redirect routine at `0x180000`.
 The console interpreter's existing bank-preservation behavior then resumes the caller correctly.

 ## Dialogue font and layout